Starting a Private Practice in Counseling

 Any licensed professional counselor can open their own practice.
 Obtaining a license requires a master’s degree, supervised clinical experience, and a passing score on a qualifying examination.

-According to LaTrice Dowtin, owner of PlayfulLeigh Psyched, “For the most part, there are no additional licenses required to start a private practice.”
+According to LaTrice L. Dowtin, owner of PlayfulLeigh Psyched, “For the most part, there are no additional licenses required to start a private practice.”

 Though you won’t need additional counseling qualifications, you need a business license for your practice pursuant to your local regulations.